-Childhood dreams blend with reality for Sam Smoothy, as he recounts the June ’22 day the storm of the decade rolled back the years on the slopes of Mt Roy
+Childhood dreams blend with reality for Sam Smoothy as he recounts one day in June ’22 and the storm of the decade that rolled back the years on the slopes of Mt Roy…

 Sam Smoothy’s last blog post for Fall Line published in last year’s Adventure issue of the magazine that deserves its place online.
 So dive in, enjoy and share…